firemuzzy/pelican/README.md

 - Cars are too still too convenient
 - Finding trusted carpoolers is hard

-How do we get cars of the road?
+How do we get cars off the road?
 - Easy to use mobile app
-- Trusted carpoolers linked to companies
+- Trusted carpoolers linked to well known companies
+- Employees can find colleagues to carpool with

 "It’s an amazingly well-organized event that is extremely efficient, saving fuel and time.
 We estimated that 25,000 people casual carpool in D.C. each day.
 That takes a lot of cars off the road" - Mark Burris
 Texas Transportation Institute (TTI) Associate Research Engineer